uptrace/bun-docs/docs/guide/queries.md

 }
 ```

-## Ignoring columns
+## Ignoring unknown columns

-To ignore unknown SQL columns, you can use `WithDiscardUnknownColumns` option:
+To discard unknown SQL columns, you can use `WithDiscardUnknownColumns` db option:

 ```go
 db := bun.NewDB(sqldb, pgdialect.New(), bun.WithDiscardUnknownColumns())
 ```

-If you want to ignore one column, underscore it:
+If you want to ignore a single column, just underscore it:

 ```go
 err := db.NewSelect().